kevinaangstadt/MNCaRT/README.md

 Further information regarding usage of docker may be found in the [official documentation](https://docs.docker.com).

+**NOTE:** Usage of GPU engines requires the installation of `nvidia-docker`, which exposes the GPU to the Docker container.
+Be sure to start the container using `nvidia-docker` rather than `docker`.
+Details on installing the required packages may be found [here](https://github.com/NVIDIA/nvidia-docker/wiki).

 ### Building from scratch
 A `Dockerfile` is provided in the the `docker` directly.
 You may build the Docker image from within this directory: